COVID-19 Response in Jackson County

 How does COVID-19 spread and what are the symptoms?

 Coronaviruses like COVID-19 are most often spread through the air by coughing or sneezing, through close personal contact (including touching and shaking hands) or through touching your nose, mouth or eyes before washing your hands.
-Learn more from the Centers for Disease Control and Prevention (CDC) about your risk of getting COVID-19 and how to protect yourself, your household, and your community from severe illness from COVID-19.
+Learn more from the Centers for Disease Control and Prevention (CDC) about how to protect yourself and others against COVID-19.

 Symptoms of COVID-19 are fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
 Symptoms may appear 2-14 days after exposure.